Ella Gaines Yates: Career

 Yates received an MLS degree from Atlanta University in 1951, and went on to be a prominent member of African-American librarianship.
 She was hired as the assistant branch librarian at the Brooklyn Public Library from 1951 to 1955.
 She then went to the Orange Public Library in New Jersey to become head of the children's department, East Orange Public Library a branch librarian, and Montclair Public Library as an assistant director from 1970 to 1972.

 Yates was a member of the American Library Association (ALA) and the Black Caucus of ALA.
 She was a member of the NAACP, and helped found the Association's Coretta Scott King Book Award.
 She published an article entitled "Sexism in the Library Profession."
 She served as a research writer for the U.S. Civil Rights Commission, and was a member of the Delta Sigma Theta sorority.
 She created her own firm, Yates Library Consultants.
 She was a visiting professor at Atlanta University Graduate School of Library and Information Science from 1976 to 1981.
+Yates became the Atlanta Public Library's (later Atlanta-Fulton County Library) director in 1976, serving for five years.

 Yates and her family moved to Seattle, Washington, where she established a Library and Learning Resource Center for the Seattle Opportunities Industrialization Center.
 She also began teaching at the University of Washington's Graduate Library School.
 She accepted a position as State Librarian of the Virginia State Library in 1986, as the first African-American and the first woman appointed to this position.
 Yates enjoyed this position, but her tenure was mired in controversy, and she was dismissed in 1990.
 She returned to the Atlanta-Fulton Public Library as interim director in 1998, but left the position on December 31 due to disputes with the library board.

 Under her leadership, the Atlanta-Fulton Public Library built its central branch on Margaret Mitchell Square in downtown Atlanta.
 Yates saw the state-of-the-art facility through its planning and construction stages and presided at the May 1980 dedication ceremonies.
 She was the first African American librarian in the country to have a major metropolitan library built during her tenure.

 She was so concerned about the city receiving a fair deal that she found time to earn a doctoral degree from Atlanta Law School in 1979 so she could understand contracts.

 Yates expanded library services for the disabled, ethnic groups, and prisoners.
 She brought the library into the Fulton County Jail, making it the first penal institution in the country with a public library branch.